wkurzius/mr.kurzius.net/content/classes/intro-to-programming.md

 ## Course Format and Miscellaneous

-This course uses the CS1 curriculum provided by Carnagie Mellon University (https://academy.cs.cmu.edu).
+This course uses the CS1 curriculum provided by [Carnegie Mellon University's CS Academy](https://academy.cs.cmu.edu).
 It provides an online version of the lessons, assignments and resources.
 The course is mostly self-paced because of this, so feel free to jump ahead.
 Just keep in mind that you must complete work during the marking period it was assigned.

 Also ...